zuherash/zuherash/README.md

 - Building clean APIs and developer-friendly tooling
 - Using Docker to make environments reproducible
 - Exploring AI integration into backend services

+---

+Resume: Upload your CV (Zuheir Al-Ashram.pdf) to the repository root and link it here: `[Download Resume](./Zuheir%20Al-Ashram.pdf)`